 Arguments in Support of Slum Tourism

-- Profitable business practice that employs locals who live in these impoverished areas,
+- It is a profitable business practice that employs locals who live in these impoverished areas,

-- Opens Westerners eyes to poverty in other parts of the world and perhaps motivates them to do something,
+- Opens visitors’ eyes to poverty in other parts of the world and perhaps motivates them to do something

 - Many tours donate a percentage of their profits back to the community in some way (e.g., maintaining parks, schools, or community centers)